lolbyte-code/lolbyte-service/README.md

 LolByte is a RESTful web service written in [Kotlin](https://kotlinlang.org/) and uses [Spring Boot](https://spring.io/projects/spring-boot).
 It is currently deployed using the managed Kubernetes service on [Digital Ocean](https://www.digitalocean.com/products/kubernetes/).
 You can access the live production version at: https://lolbyte.services/health

 The Kubernetes deployment is defined under `kube/`.
-The primary components are a Deployment resource which wraps the `lolbyte-service` image (pulled from the Digital Ocean container registry) and a Service resource.
+The primary components are a Deployment resource which wraps the `lolbyte-service` container (pulled from the Digital Ocean container registry) and a Service resource.
 All of that is fronted by an `nginx` load balancer where TLS is terminated.
 Lastly, there are two CertManager resources used to issue staging and production certificates.

 ## Dependencies